Odile078/W-heroes/README.md

 ## Description

-This is a Java program of Caesar cipher decryption and encryption of letter with regard to the key chosen.
+This is a Java program that allows you to recruit a well-balanced team of superheroes.
 ## Author
  Odile Uwimpuhwe